andrewlevada/webpack-lit-template/README.md

 5. `/src/utils` - place for useful function that can be used anywhere in project
 6. `/src/assets/styles` - global styles (theming, layouts, mixins, etc.) - it's recommended to split global styles in different files here because tree-shaking will only remove entire files (not parts of files)
 7. `/src/assets/to-root` - on build contents from this folder are copied to the root of the build (useful for files like robots.txt and favicon.ico)
-8. `/src/global.ts` - contains global variables and most importantly imports global styles for all components and pages
+8. `/src/global.ts` - contains global variables, styles for all components/pages and globally executed scripts, for example analytics
 9. `/router.js` - this file is used to map urls to top level components (pages).
 Don't forget to change it each time you add a page or remove one.

 ## Setup